By Rochelle Murty, Navy Spouse

 Marine Corps Base Hawaii (MCBH)

 Located in Kaneohe Bay on the Windward side of O’ahu, MCBH is home to the 3rd Marine Regiment, Combat Logistics Battalion 3, Marine Aircraft Group 24, and the Patrol and Reconnaissance Wing 2 (Navy).
-There is one elementary school, Mokapu Elementary, on the base.
+There is one elementary school, Mokapu Elementary.
 This base has an impressive four beaches, in addition to the nearby Sandbar.
 Accessing MCBH as a visitor, even with a valid military ID, requires either a day pass or an annual paper pass.

 U.S. Coast Guard Base Honolulu supports routine and contingency operations in the 14th District of Responsibility.
 This district has over 1,100 active duty men and women and covers over 12 million square miles of land and sea.